-DG How we make a positive contribution New Highlights 1 NO POVERTY Supporting charitable causes through the Morrisons Foundation. £3.6m raised through The Morrisons Foundation. ŇŧŧŧiŤ Supporting and training our colleagues whilst ensuring a fair day's pay.
+How we make a positive contribution New Highlights Supporting charitable causes through the Morrisons Foundation. £3.6m raised through The Morrisons Foundation.
+Supporting and training our colleagues whilst ensuring a fair day's pay.
 Increased rate of hourly pay for frontline store colleagues from £8.70 to £9.00 per hour.
-2 ZERO HUNGER Making it affordable for our customers to eat healthier, quality foods.
-10% of fresh fruit and veg is on promotion at any ((( Reducing food waste by redistributing surplus food to those that need it. one time throughout the year.
+Making it affordable for our customers to eat healthier, quality foods.
+10% of fresh fruit and veg is on promotion at any Reducing food waste by redistributing surplus food to those that need it. one time throughout the year.
 Helping our customers to reduce food waste in the home.
 Too Good to Go app launched in stores.
 Working with British farmers to help to keep them resilient and profitable whilst promoting sustainable farming production. £50,000 donated to support The Prince's Farm Resilience programme.
-3 GOOD HEALTH AND WELL-BEING Supporting our colleagues through our wellbeing toolkits.
-2.6 billion calories removed from own brand - ₩• Helping our customers to live healthier lives by providing affordable healthy food choices. products.
+Supporting our colleagues through our wellbeing toolkits.
+2.6 billion calories removed from own brand Helping our customers to live healthier lives by providing affordable healthy food choices. products.
 'My Wellbeing' site launched for colleagues to help Ensuring the food we sell to our customers is produced to the highest standards of safety. with mental, financial, physical and social wellbeing.
-4 QUALITY EDUCATION Promoting diversity and inclusivity and supporting and training our colleagues.
+Promoting diversity and inclusivity and supporting and training our colleagues.
 7,300 books donated to schoolchildren through Donating to charitable causes through The Morrisons Foundation.
 World Book Day.
 Top 30 in the Social Mobility Employer Index.
-5 GENDER EQUALITY Improving our talent and gender balance while increasing female representation in senior positions throughout our business.
-'Women in Morrisons' events launched. ₫" an server persons an sea 6 , reaction, seasons.
+Improving our talent and gender balance while increasing female representation in senior positions throughout our business.
+'Women in Morrisons' events launched.
 Increase in female store managers from 7% to 20%.
-6 CLEAN WATER AND SANITATION Working to reduce the amount of plastic we use, to ensure that it doesn't leak into the marine environment.
+Working to reduce the amount of plastic we use, to ensure that it doesn't leak into the marine environment.
 9.6% reduction in own brand primary plastic packaging (2017 baseline).
-Q Operational efficiency of the water we use.
-Automated water meter readings installed in sites operational emicrary of the mater we use. and stores.
+Operational efficiency of the water we use.
+Automated water meter readings installed in sites and stores.
 Operational water target to be reviewed in 2020/21.
-7 AFFORDABLE AND CLEAN ENERGY Operational carbon reduction initiatives, targets and investments.
-Continued roll out of voltage optimisation units. \(\bar{\partial}{\partial}\) Offering lower carbon services and products to our customers in our stores.
-100 Electric Vehicle charging points installed in store B DECENT WORK AND ECONOMIC GROWTH Promoting diversity, inclusivity and supporting and training our colleagues.
+Operational carbon reduction initiatives, targets and investments.
+Continued roll out of voltage optimisation units.
+Offering lower carbon services and products to our customers in our stores.
+100 Electric Vehicle charging points installed in stores.
+Promoting diversity, inclusivity and supporting and training our colleagues.
 150 colleagues joined degree apprenticeship and Ensuring workers rights across our supply chain. graduate programmes.
 First UK supermarket to join Slave-Free Alliance initiative.